Geography

 KS4

-Throughout GCSE geography we study a variety of current, relevant and fascinating topics.
+Throughout GCSE Geography we study a variety of current, relevant and fascinating topics.
 These include the impact of flooding in the UK, the threat of global warming, the growing gap between rich and poor, the growth of slum settlements in Brazil, and natural hazards such as hurricanes, earthquakes and volcanoes.
 Field trips are an important part of learning outside the classroom; students are able to use a variety of skills to plan an investigation and to experience geography in the real world.
+Assessment for the qualification at GCSE is split into three exams:

 • Physical geography (1hr 30) – 35%